MutsFM/computercraft/elevator-inc/README.md

 ### touchscreen
 **Important!** You need to enter the corresponding floor number in the first line, on the floor's touchscreen computer in Mincraft, for the system to work!
 Ground Floor should be entered as "Floor0"</br>
-This file allows your players to select a floor for the elevator.</br> It has two main purposes:
+This file allows your players to select a floor for the elevator.</br> It has three main purposes:
 * It connects to the screen.
 (Make sure the monitor is placed on the right side of the computer!),
 * It registers the input from the player on the touchscreen, and
 * If the player selects a floor, it sends out a corresponding rednet message to controller computers.</br>
-The touchscreen also has a feature that displays the corresponding floor number differently from the other floors, allowing players to identify on which floor they are.</br>
+The touchscreen also includes a feature that displays the corresponding floor number differently from the other floors, allowing players to identify on which floor they are.</br>
+The touchscreen programme furthermore allows for easy customisation of the colors displayed on the screen.
+You can change the colors in the Color Customisation Options section.
+This is described in further detail below.</br>
 </br>
 The touchscreen programme in this repository is for a 7 floor building, however in the folder "ts" you can find additional touchscreen programmes for buildings with more floors and with different designs.
 The number behind "touchscreen" indicates for how many floors that programme is designed.
 For example, touchscreen20n is designed for a building with 20 floors with a numpad design rather than the original design. </br>
 </br>